Skawennati, Becoming the Peacemaker (Iotetshèn:’en), machinimagraph from The Peacemaker Returns, 2017. Courtesy of the artist.

 In partnership with Aboriginal Territories in Cyberspace (AbTeC) and Obx Labs.
-This exhibition benefits from the financial support of the Conseil des arts et des lettres du Québec as well as the Quebec Ministry of Culture and Communications and the City of Montreal under the Agreement on the Cultural Development of Montreal.
+This exhibition benefits from the financial support of the Conseil des arts et des lettres du Québec, the Quebec Ministry of Culture and Communications and the City of Montreal under the Agreement on the Cultural Development of Montreal, as well as the Caisse de la culture of the mouvement Desjardins.
 This initiative is also made possible by the Community Fund for Canada’s 150th, a collaboration between Canada’s community foundations, Foundation of Greater Montréal, the Government of Canada, and extraordinary leaders from coast to coast to coast.

 © View of the exhibition Exhibit Model Two by Jonathan Monk at Galleri Nicolai Wallner (Copenhagen), 2016.
 Photo : Anders Sune Berg.

-For groups of more than 36 students, choose one of the following complementary activities, subject to availability:
+For groups of more than 36 students, the following complementary activity is offered:

 Intro to contemporary art